magda-io/magda/packages/external-ui-plugin-sdk/docs/interfaces/ConfigDataType.md

 • **contentUrl**: `string`

-The API URL to retrieve all default content items (e.g. header & footer items etc.).
+The API endpoint URL to retrieve all default content items (e.g. header & footer items etc.).
-The value of this field is created from field `contentApiURL`.
+The value of this field is created from field `contentApiBaseUrl`.
+It includes all required query parameters in the URL and serves as a pre-configured short cut to retrieve all default content items for a user.

 **`Memberof`**